mtreinish/pysubunit/README.rst

 More details on both protocol version s can be found in the 'Protocol' section of this document.

-Subunit comes with command line filters to process a subunit stream and language bindings for python, C, C++ and shell.
-Bindings are easy to write for other languages.

 A number of useful things can be done easily with subunit:
  * Test aggregation: Tests run separately can be combined and then reported/displayed together.
 For instance, tests from different languages